aracaarja12/logParserUtility/README.md

 # Log Parsing Utility

 This is a CLI application that helps you parse logs of various kinds.
-It prints the lines of a given log according to filters set by command line arguments.
+It prints the lines of a given log according to filters set by user-supplied command line arguments.
 The input log can be given as a command line argument or read from standard input.

 With the exception of colorama for highlighting IP addresses, the implementation for this uses only Python's standard library.

-In the future, I hope to better optimize this tool and improve upon its IPv6 detection.
-Presently, logParserUtility is only capable of detecting IPv6 addresses in standard form that haven't been shortened with double colons, and I'd like to improve upon this.
+Presently, logParserUtility detects IPv6 addresses in standard form that haven't been shortened with double colons.
+In the future, I hope to better optimize this tool and improve upon its IPv6 detection by adding to the relevant regex pattern.

 ## Structure and contents